Yousaf5842/Multable-Labels-Cotton-Disease-Classification-System/README.md

 ✔️ Potassium Deficiency
 ✔️ Sooty Mold
 ✔️ Healthy

-Crop Type
-Crop Disease
-Crop Severity
+✔️ Mealy Bug
+✔️ Jassis
+ predicting multiple aspects of a crop image:

+✔️ Disease Type (Whitefly, Potassium Deficiency, Sooty Mold, Healthy) ✔️ Cotton Type
-Crop Age
+✔️ Crop Age
-Crop Stage
+✔️ Growth Stage
+✔️ Disease Severity
-Disease Classes
+✔️ Disease Probability
-The dataset includes six classes:

-Potassium Deficiency
-Mealy Bug
-Whitefly
-Sooty Mold
-Jassid
-Healthy Images
 Summary
 This project was developed as part of my work in the company.
 Several CNN architectures were tested, but MobileNetV2 achieved the best results in terms of accuracy and classification performance.